 Why personal lubricant is good for you, but some ingredients aren't

 We know that lube can often be skipped during intercourse.
-For me, it was a product that for a while I never owned–usually it was in the possession of the male partner I was having sexual relations with and located at the bottom of his sock draw in a glow-in-the-dark plastic tube.
+For me, it was a product that for a while I never owned–usually it was in the possession of the male partner I was having sexual relations with and located at the bottom of his sock drawer in a glow-in-the-dark plastic tube.
 The vagina has an incredible connection to your emotions.
 When the prospect of having sex is lingering, said vagina may “lube up” naturally on its own.
-It’s a convenient physical mechanism that happens as part of the female sexual response cycle making sex more pleasurable.
+It’s a convenient physical mechanism that happens as part of the female sexual response cycle, making sex more pleasurable.

-However sometimes, due to MANY of factors, it may not work.
+However sometimes, "due to many of factors", it may not work.
 See our article for a more in depth look into the hurdles some women may leap regarding natural lubrication.
 As I started to take an interest in what I was eating along with the ingredients that were in my skincare it dawned on me...what the fuck am I putting up my vagina?

 Viewing the ingredients label on multiple lubricants at your local supermarket, you see a bunch of words which seem impossible to pronounce, let alone have an understanding of what each ingredient actually is, and if it's good for your body.
 So hopefully this will help you figure out what’s okay and what to put away from your pussay.

-So as a general introduction, there are 3 different types of lubricant; oil, water and silicone-based.
+So as a general introduction, there are 3 different types of lubricant: oil, water and silicone-based.
 All of which contain different properties and ingredients, depending on the type of lube.

 Glycerin